Flotomate/product_docs/source/asset-management/asset-discovery.rst

 Creating a Discovery Probe
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Log into the {Product} Dashboard.
+1. Log into the Flotomate Dashboard.

 2. Go to **Asset** (A Navigation Tab) >> **Discovery Probe**.